lsst-dm/dmtn-006/index.rst

 pipeline from effects in the original direct images is to perform force photometry (fitting a PSF source amplitude at a fixed position) in the direct images at the location of all DIA sources.
-A diagram showing the results from this for a single field is shown in :numref:`forcephot_sci_template_v197367`, and a schematic explanation of some of the features in this diagram is shown in :numref:`forcephot_conceptual`.
+A diagram showing the results from this for a single field is shown in :numref:`forcephot_sci_template_v197367`.

-Because we are differencing two single exposures, rather than an exposure against a coadd, a source appearing in the science exposure will need to have a signal to nose ratio of :math:`5\sqrt{2}` to be detected as a :math:`5
+Because we are differencing two single exposures rather than an exposure against a coadd, a source appearing in the science exposure will need to have a signal to nose ratio of :math:`5\sqrt{2}` to be detected as a :math:`5
 \sigma` source in the difference image.
 The force photometry diagrams thus